makisukurisu/teledictionary-bot/SECURITY.md

 ## Reporting a Vulnerability

 To report vulnerabilities, use Issues section with a bug report template, or email specified in pyproject.
-If a vulnerability involves leakage of personal data, or other critical information, consider using email.
+If a vulnerability involves leakage of personal data, or other critical information, consider using email, or GitHub vulnerability reporting.